kcalifdimy/backend-coding-challenge/README.md

 ## Run Project
 * To run the project go to the project root folder if the databse file is empty.
-* run: run_migrate_command.py command on the project root folder, import it to your
+* run: python run_migrate_command.py command on the project root folder, import it to your
-* sql lite DB and run: run_migrate_command.py command the second time to create database
+* sql lite DB and run: python run_migrate_command.py command the second time to create database
 * table and migrate the whole json files data to the database.
 * to run server,run: uvicorn planning_app.main:app --reload in the project root folder